 5s to 13s befriending

-Our befriending service provides early support to children and families with challenging home lives.
-We aim to help local families break their cycle of struggle and develop strategies which empower them to build a more positive future.
+Our befriending service provides support to children and families who are facing adversity.
+We aim to help local families face their challenges and develop strategies which empower them to build a more positive future.

 What do we offer?